Fermium/website/README.md

 ### Git Endpoint

-The Git endpoint were the sites are deployed can be set up following this [article](http://nicolasgallagher.com/simple-git-deployment-strategy-for-static-sites/).
+The Git endpoint were the sites are deployed can be set up manually following this [article](http://nicolasgallagher.com/simple-git-deployment-strategy-for-static-sites/).

-Check the folder structure for more informations.

 ### CDN